Ajinkya24171/OOPD_Assignment_2/README.md

 For debug version:
 ```
-./second_debug
+./third_debug
 ```

 For release version:
 ```
-./second_release
+./third_release
 ```

-Follow the on-screen prompts to search for a person or exit the program.
+Follow the on-screen prompts to register a new complaint or check the status of an existing complaint.

 ## Project Structure